-- ${f 1}^\circ$ A homogeneous state where every site is either 0 or 1 (i.e. same everywhere.
+- $1^{\circ}$ A homogeneous state where every site is either 0 or 1 (i.e. same everywhere.
 This can be e.g. a self-extinguishing or self-filling pattern.
-For r=1 the general rules "0" and "255" obviously belong here, since they either empty or fill space immediately - 2° Patterns consisting of separate stable or regions periodic in time.
+For r = 1 the general rules "0" and "255" obviously belong here, since they either empty or fill space immediately - $2^{\circ}$ Patterns consisting of separate stable or regions periodic in time.
 In these the initial state quickly evolves into a single pattern which then stays unmodified, or switches back-and-forth between two states - 3° Propagating patterns which increase in size as time advances, which are not periodic in time.
 These have chaotic properties, i.e. the prediction of the value of a site at infinite time would require knowledge of an infinite number of initial site values. - 4° Complex, localized structures which may take on very complex shapes, but may not exist forever.

-For r=1 there are no automata of the most interesting type 4.
-For r=2 there are, as you will find in the exercises.
+For r = 1 there are no automata of the most interesting type 4.
+For r = 2 there are.
 Here are a few examples clarifying what classes 2-4 can be like: